buggregator/server/README.md

 4. [Contributing](#contributing)
 5. [License](#license)

----
+# Features

+In this section, we'll explore the different features that Buggregator supports and how they can help you identify and resolve issues with your application.

 ## 1. Xhprof profiler

-XHProf is a light-weight hierarchical and instrumentation based profiler.
-During the data collection phase, it keeps track of call counts and inclusive metrics for arcs in the dynamic callgraph of a program.
-It computes exclusive metrics in the reporting/post processing phase, such as wall (elapsed) time, CPU time and memory usage.
+The Xhprof profiler is an essential feature of Buggregator that offers a lightweight and hierarchical profiling solution for PHP applications.
+It uses instrumentation to keep track of call counts and inclusive metrics for arcs in the dynamic callgraph of your program during the data collection phase.
+In the reporting and post-processing phase, the profiler computes exclusive metrics such as wall (elapsed) time, CPU time, and memory usage.

+With the Xhprof profiler, you can easily identify performance bottlenecks and optimize your application's code for better efficiency.
+So, if you're looking to fine-tune your PHP application's performance, the Xhprof profiler is the perfect tool for the job.

 ![xhprof](https://user-images.githubusercontent.com/773481/208724383-3790a3e1-9ebe-4616-8d4d-d1869f8f2b7c.png)